 Immerse yourself in Kolkata’s rich cultural and historical heritage with a private heritage walk tour.
 Explore iconic landmarks and enjoy a personalized experience with free pickup.

 - General Post Office - The postal system was introduced in Kolkata by Warren Hastings in 1774, creating the need for a post office.
 However, it wasn’t until 1864 that the General Post Office, designed by Walter B Grenville, was established.
 Its majestic high domed roof, towering Ionic-Corinthian pillars, and imposing clock contribute to its unique beauty.
-The site of the GPO is actually where the First Fort William stood, which was damaged by Siraj-ud-Daulah during the Siege of Calcutta in 1756.
+The site of the GPO is where the First Fort William once stood, which was damaged by Siraj-ud-Daulah during the Siege of Calcutta in 1756.
 The GPO serves as the central post office of the city and the main post office of West Bengal.

 - Bottled water